ADVERTISEMENT: GIO-121124-50

 • Age and gender of vehicle owner and driver

-• Driving history (offences, demerit points, years licensed)
+• Driving history – traffic offences, demerit points, years licensed

-• Claims history (other insurance held, at-fault claims).
+• Claims history – other motor insurance held, at-fault claims.

-Young people cannot help being young, but can be encouraged to drive a safer vehicle.
-They can also work towards a clean driving history with no offences, loss of demerit points, or insurance claims.
+Younger people can be encouraged to drive a safer vehicle and work towards a safe driving record.
+This means no demerit points, no traffic offences and no insurance claims.

-1. A 3-hour group discussion with other L-platers about how to manage risks on the road.
+• A 3-hour group discussion with other learners about managing risks on the road.

-2. A 2-hour in-vehicle session with a coach and another L-plater to learn practical, safe driving.
+• A 2-hour in-vehicle session with a coach and another learner to learn practical, safe driving.

-The course gives learners a bonus of 20 hours of logbook credit so they need only 100 more hours of supervised driving to progress to P1 plates.
+It is designed for learner drivers under 25 who have completed 50 logbook hours, including night driving.
+Learners will receive a bonus of 20 hours of logbook credit.
+This means they need only 100 more hours of supervised driving to progress to P1 plates.

 Call 13 2213 or find the closest course provider.